 sale involved the business and the Grauman's Chinese building.
 The land

-under the theatre has always been leased.
+under the theatre was occupied on a 99 year lease with separate owners.
 The land had been sold to CIM,

 the Hollywood and Highland complex owners, in a separate transaction a